About Me

 Sitting in the clouds above Machu Picchu

-I began to notice that my high and low moods hugely affected and disrupted my personal relationships, working life and weight.
-At times I thought I was going crazy, other times I had a sense that there was a missing link I hadn’t found yet.
-I read books, went on training courses and endless health regimes but didn’t find anything to quench my thirst for self-knowledge.
+I noticed that my high and low moods hugely affected and disrupted my personal relationships, working life, motivation, and weight.
+At times I thought I was going crazy, other times I had a sense that there was a missing link I hadn't found yet (spoiler: I realised I'm neurodivergent in my 50's).
+I read books, went on training courses and endless health regimes but didn't find anything to quench my thirst for self-knowledge.

-I decided to challenge myself, to step outside of my comfort zone and do something I didn’t believe I could do.
-Trekking Peru’s Sacred Valley I learned that my problems were on the inside and on my return I found a great therapist to work with.
+In my mid-30's I decided to challenge myself, to step outside of my comfort zone and do something I didn’t believe I could do.
+On a solo trip trekking Peru’s Sacred Valley I learned that my problems were on the inside.
+The way I'd set my life up looked like I had it all, but life had become a struggle that was unlikely to end well.